Bachelor of Business Administration

 Designed to provide an overview of the roles and responsibilities of managers in the day-to-day operation of organizations, this course examines the critical roles of leadership, decision making, and communication and explores aspects of motivation and managing conflict, change, and diversity in contemporary organizations.
 (3 credits)

 BU 327 Leveraging Technology in Decision Making

-This course presents the many forms of information systems that provide data to contemporary organizations, including databases, the Internet and decision support systems.
-The course reviews system design, infrastructure, security and electronic commerce.
-This course satisfies the computer science requirement.
+This course presents the many forms of information systems that provide data to contemporary organizations, including databases, the Internet and decision-support systems.
+The course reviews system design, infrastructure, security, and electronic commerce.
+This course satisfies the computer science requirement within the Bachelor of Business Administration and Bachelor of Science in Accounting degrees.
 (3 credits)

 BU 333 Business Analytics